aergoio/guide/source/index.rst

-Welcome to the AERGO guide!
+Welcome to the AERGO Guide!
 ===========================

 AERGO is an open blockchain platform that allows businesses to build innovative applications and services by sharing data on a trustless and distributed IT ecosystem.